KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-07-16-creating-my-own-clutter-free-chrome-extension.md

 I just came here to showcase one of the things I have been working on the side.

-I have become increasingly annoyed by the clutter by some of the new tab extensions on the google chrome store.
+I have become increasingly annoyed by the clutter some of the new tab extensions on the google chrome store create.

 No, I don’t need to have chrome set Google as my home page, and I don’t need to see a list of recently visited sites either.
 All my important sites are already placed in my Bookmark bar, and I can access Google directly from the embedded search bar.

 Come to think of it, I don’t even really need a homepage or fancy new tab extension.

-I just wanted something simple.
+I just want something simple.
 By simple, I just wanted a nice blank screen that only showed me the following:

 * The date
 * The time